Green Eggs and Ham (TV series)

-Green Eggs and Ham, also known as Green Eggs and Ham: The Second Serving for its second season, is an American animated comedy adventure television series developed by Jared Stern and produced by Warner Bros.
-Animation for Netflix.
-It is based on the 1960 Dr. Seuss book of the same title.
+Green Eggs and Ham, also known as Green Eggs and Ham: The Second Serving for its second season, is an American animated comedy adventure television series developed by Jared Stern for Netflix.
+It is based on the 1960 children's book by Dr. Seuss.

 The first season premiered on November 8, 2019 on Netflix.
-The series has received critical acclaim for its animation, humor, story and voice acting.
-In December 2019, Netflix announced a second season, entitled Green Eggs and Ham: The Second Serving, which was released on April 8, 2022, and is a loose adaptation of The Butter Battle Book.
+In March 2022, Netflix announced a second season, entitled Green Eggs and Ham: The Second Serving, which was released on April 8, 2022, and is a loose adaptation of the 1984 children's book The Butter Battle Book by Dr. Seuss.

 Premise

 Season 1

 Sam-I-Am rescues a rare Chickeraffe from a zoo, saying that he intends to return it to its natural habitat.
 After he accidentally swaps his briefcase, containing the Chickeraffe, for that of failed inventor Guy-Am-I, Sam and Guy end up on a road trip adventure with E.B., a girl who wants to adopt the Chickeraffe as a pet, and E.B.'s overprotective mother Michellee, who is also a romantic interest for Guy.
 The four are pursued by Mr. Hervnick Z. Snerz, a tiny evil poacher and collector, who wants to claim the Chickeraffe (named Mr. Jenkins by E.B.) as a trophy, two mysterious agents called the "BAD GUYS", named McWinkle and Gluntz, and Mr. Snerz's bounty hunter, the Goat (as in the goat that rhymes with "boat" in the book).